Whether you are moving to Colorado or hiking a to mountain peak over 10,000 feet, you may be wondering if your dog can get altitude sickness.

 This study found that, “… children are no more likely to develop acute mountain sickness than adults.”

-Therefore, I assume that both large and small dog can develop altitude sickness, or not, at the same rate.
+Therefore, it appears that both large and small dogs can develop altitude sickness, or not, at the same rate.

 Symptoms of Altitude Sickness in Dogs

-Unfortunately, dogs can’t tell us when they feel bad and will often push themselves to please us.
+Unfortunately, dogs can’t tell us when they feel sick and will often push themselves to please us.

 It’s important to know the signs and symptoms of altitude sickness so you can recognize when your pup may be in trouble.